Testing of components in aggressive environments

 Another example is lifetime and functional tests of electric products intended to work under pressure in an aggressive seawater environment.

-Full-scale test for failure analysis and validation testingFurther to performing customised testing or testing according to industrial standards in the autoclaves, it is also possible to perform failure analysis or validation testing in the full-scale chamber.
+Full-scale test for failure analysis and validation testingFurther to performing customised testing or testing according to industry standards in the autoclaves, it is also possible to perform failure analysis or validation testing in the full-scale chamber.

 Large components and systems, i.e. up to about two metres long, wide and high, can be tested.
 The specially designed test chamber, in which the test item is placed, is embedded in a larger safety chamber.